Hrushikesh07-ind/ROICalculator/README.md

-#ROICalculator
+# ROICalculator(Option Premium Calculator)

-ROI Calculator(Option Premium Calculator) - Input the Premium price, Indices Name, Strike price and the Lot Size - It will provide you the exact investment with returns excluding platform taxes.
+ROI Calculator - Input the Premium price, Indices Name, Strike price and the Lot Size - It will provide you the exact investment with returns excluding platform taxes.

 ## 1. Install Java in Termux